Skip to content

 Most treatments for fibromyalgia focus on managing the symptoms—the widespread pain, the fatigue, the brain fog.
-But what if you could address the source of the problem instead?
-Fibromyalgia is now widely understood as a condition of the central nervous system, where your body’s pain signals are turned way up.
-This is why a treatment aimed at calming and rebalancing your nervous system can be so effective.
-While a general 'chiropractic treatment for fibromyalgia: a systematic review' might not capture the nuances of this approach, specialized upper cervical care does.
-It focuses on the critical junction between your brain and spine to restore proper communication.
+But what if you could get to the root of the problem?
+Fibromyalgia is now understood as a central nervous system condition where your body’s pain signals are turned way up.
+This is why effective chiropractic care and fibromyalgia treatment should aim to calm and rebalance your nervous system.
+Specialized upper cervical chiropractic for fibromyalgia does just that.
+It gently corrects misalignments at the top of the neck, focusing on the critical junction between your brain and spine to restore proper communication.

 Key Takeaways